amasse3/AzureAD-Baseline-MLZ/doc/AAD-Permissions-Management.md

-# Permissions in Azure and Azure
+# Permissions in Azure and Azure AD
 Document to describe roles relevant to Mission Landing Zone deployment and management.

+## Table of Contents
+- Placeholder
+- Placeholder

 ## Understanding Azure AD Permissions